MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ## Connect using ODBC

-We support connectivity to the Warehouse or SQL Endpoint using ODBC.
-Make sure you’re running the latest SQL Server drivers.
+Microsoft Fabric supports connectivity to the Warehouse or SQL Endpoint using ODBC.
+Make sure you’re running the [latest ODBC Driver for SQL Server](/sql/connect/odbc/download-odbc-driver-for-sql-server).
+Use Azure Active Directory (Azure AD) authentication.

 When establishing connectivity, make sure that you’re using the latest version of the driver here: [Download ODBC Driver for SQL Server](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16and using AAD authentication)